southparkstan123/book-store-vue3/README.md

 ### Database

 **Important**
-You have to ensure that MySQL and Redis driver is installed in your local machine.
+You have to ensure that PostgreSQL and Redis driver is installed in your local machine.

 If you not require the username and password for your database, just comment out the username and password field on ```config/database.yml```